CorentinLeGuen/rose/README.md

 ## :package: Using Cargo

+Database migrations: `cargo run --bin migrate` (currently using cockroachdb).

 You must copy the [.env.example](.env.example) into a .env file and update credentials.

 `cargo build --release` and then [rose app should be available](./target/release/rose).

 ## Current features

 - Basic GET, PUT, HEAD and DELETE endpoints
+- Database schema migrations

 ## TODO